jinliu/kdotool/README.md

 - search
   - MISSING:
-    - --maxdepth: only toplevel windows supported in wayland
+    - --maxdepth: Can only manage toplevel windows in wayland, so no `depth` concept.
     - --onlyvisible
     - --sync
   - NOTE: